suncoast-devs/handbook/lessons/setup/common-setup.md

 ## Configure Visual Studio Code

-In VS Code go to the "View" menu and select the menu item "Control Panel".
+In VS Code go to the "View" menu and select the menu item "Command Pallete".
 Then type `Open Settings JSON` and select option that does _NOT_ mention "Default" or "Workspace"